by SantoriniDave – Updated August, 2014

 Eleftherios Venizelos International Airport is 27km east of Athens and well connected to Athens by public transportation.
 This airport handles all international flights and domestic flights for Athens.

 - Metro – Metro Line 3 runs from the airport to the city center stations of Syntagma and Monastiraki.
 The trip takes 45 minutes and costs €8, €7 if in a group of 2 or more, and €14 return (good for up to 48 hours).
-In the airport the metro is a 5 minute walk from baggage claim and elevators are available.
+The metro station is a 5 minute walk from baggage claim and elevators are available.
 There are both machines and ticket windows staffed with people.
 The metro trains and suburban trains run from the same platform and have different ticket windows – be sure to get metro tickets and get on the metro train if you’re going downtown or to the port (as most tourists will be).
 The train runs from 5:30am to 11:30pm (but times can change slightly with season).
 To get from the airport to the ferry port (Piraeus) by metro requires a line change at Monastiraki which makes the bus a better option.
 The airport ticket is good for all transit in the city for up to 90 minutes.
 Validate when first getting on the train, and then again if you switch to a different train or bus in the city.
-(There are big fines if you fail to validate so find the little box that stamps your ticket and insert into the opening.
-See picture of validating machine here.)
+(There are big fines if you fail to validate so find the little box that stamps your ticket and insert the ticket into the opening.)

 - Bus – If you’re arriving or departing at night then the bus is a good alternative to the metro as it runs 24/7.
 It has several advantages over the metro.
 The bus is the cheapest way between the airport and downtown.
 It has much more space than the metro for baggage.
-It’s also a great way to get to Piraeus from the airport as it goes direct and does not require a train change like the metro.
-The one drawback is that during the day it has to deal with Athens traffic which can slow to a standstill.
+The one drawback to the bus is that during the day it has to deal with Athens traffic which can slow to a standstill.
 The bus can get from the airport to downtown in 40 minutes in light traffic but can take up to 1.5 hours in heavy traffic.
-All airport bus numbers start with an “X”.
-Like the metro you need to validate your ticket on board.
+The heaviest traffic times are 7:30am to 9:30am and 4pm to 6pm All airport bus numbers start with an “X”.
+The X96 bus is the best and cheapest way to get from the airport to Piraeus as it goes direct and does not require a train change like the metro.
+Through the day you buy your ticket before boarding and validate your ticket on board.
+Late at night you’ll need to purchase your ticket from the driver on the bus.

 X93 – To Kifissos Bus Terminal A (for buses to Peloponnese, Thessaloniki, Corfu) in 60 minutes.
 Every 30 minutes.